Old Italic scripts: Rhaetic alphabets

-The alphabet of Sanzeno (also, of Bolzano), about 100 Rhaetic inscriptions.

-The alphabet of Magrè (near Schio), east Raetian inscriptions.
+Attested in almost 400 inscriptions from mainly the Trentino and South Tyrol regions of Northern Italy, and North Tyrol (Austria) in two distinct alphabets: the alphabet of Sanzeno, and the alphabet of Magrè (near Schio).
+It was used to write the Rhaetic language.

 Venetic alphabet

 Alphabet of Este: Similar but not identical to that of Magrè, Venetic inscriptions.

 Camunic alphabet

-Inscribed abecedarium on rock drawings in Valcamonica.
+Inscribed abecedaria and other short inscriptions found on rock drawings in Valcamonica.

 Latin alphabet

 21 of the 26 archaic Etruscan letters were adopted for Old Latin from the 7th century BC, either directly from the Cumae alphabet, or via archaic Etruscan forms, compared to the classical Etruscan alphabet retaining B, D, K, O, Q, X but dropping Θ, Ξ, Ϻ, Φ, and Ψ.

 South Picene alphabet

 The South Picene alphabet, known from the 6th century BC, is most like the southern Etruscan alphabet in that it uses Q for /k/ and K for /g/.